Quantum reinforcement learning in the presence of thermal dissipation: Acknowledgements

 \section{Acknowledgements}

-We acknowledge funding by the Junta de Andaluc\'ia (P20-00617 and US-1380840) and by the Spanish Ministry of Science, Innovation, and Universities under grant Nos.
+We acknowledge funding by the Junta de Andaluc\'ia and FEDER (P20-00617 and US-1380840) and by the Spanish Ministry of Science, Innovation, and Universities under grant Nos.
 PID2019-104002GB-C21 and PID2019-104002GB-C22.